 Local LAHN programs working together as part of a Community Service/Services Development Grant from the Minnesota Department of Human Services developed "Hear Ye, Hear Me", a project designed to help seniors with hearing loss stay connected.

-The "Guide to Establishing a Hearing Assistance Program in Your Community" is available for you to at no charge.
+The hearing-assistance-program-manual-rv2020-c is available for you to at no charge.

 MN state services for visually impaired seniors